fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-privacy 6

 The app then automatically compares them with the locally stored IDs.
-If there is a match, it issues a warning – depending on the risk of transmission, which is determined by the duration and distance of the contact.
+If there is a match, it issues a warning, assuming the specific risk of transmission.
+This risk depends on the duration of the encounter and the estimated distance

 +++ text-attacks

 The real identities of users, their contact details, or the duration of an encounter are therefore never passed on to a central server or a third party.
 Location or movement data is not collected at all.
 The locally stored IDs will also automatically be deleted from the smartphone after a certain period.

 Data protection is the focus of the app.
-Still some risks remain.
+Still, some risks remain.
 They mostly affect all BLE-based tracing systems, and in some cases even extend to any form of contact tracing.
 There are two central attack vectors: the identification of a confirmed case and the sending of false alarms.

 +++ vis-attacks 1